wangkx/Ingress-Configuration-1/RateLimitingNGINX.md

          service:
            name: eclwatch
            port:
-             number: 8010
+             number: 8010 # Port of the service 'eclwatch'

 ```

-Apply the annotation below to limit the number of requests from a given IP per second.
-If the limit is exceeded, the user receives limit-req-status-code default: 503.
 The burst limit is set to this limit multiplied by the burst multiplier.